-Yes!
-I especially encourage teams to reach out to indie songwriters, composers, and other musicians to collaborate.
+I also encourage teams to reach out to indie songwriters, composers, and other musicians to collaborate.
 For finding musicians, try asking around on Bandcamp, Soundcloud or Reddit, or just asking your friends!

 Who can participate?

 Anyone!
-All experience levels, from beginner to expert, and all disciplines from coding, art, design, and music, are free and encouraged to join this jam!
+All experience levels, from beginner to expert, and all disciplines from coding and art to design and music, are free and encouraged to join this jam!

 Can I start thinking of ideas ahead of time?